-The Blueprint HSA Profiles consist of population-based reporting and use eligibility and claims data supplied to the state's all-payer claims database, the Vermont Health Care Uniform Reporting and Evaluation System (VHCURES).
-These reports include data for Vermont residents enrolled in commercial health plans, Medicaid enrollees for whom Medicaid was the primary payer (i.e., they exclude those with dual eligibility for Medicare), and Medicare enrollees for whom Medicare was the primary payer.
+Reporting and Evaluation System (VHCURES).
+These reports include data for Vermont residents enrolled in commercial health plans, Medicaid enrollees for whom Medicaid was the primary payer (i.e., excluding those with dual eligibility for Medicare), and Medicare enrollees for whom Medicare was the primary payer.
 Data included all commercial health plans in Vermont supplying data to VHCURES and were not restricted to the three health plans - Blue Cross & Blue Shield of Vermont, Cigna HealthCare, and MVP Health Care - currently participating in Blueprint.

-For Blueprint practices using the DocSite registry, VHCURES data also were linked to clinical data.
-This linkage was accomplished using fields available in both data sets (i.e., ZIP code of residence, first name, last name, date of birth, and gender).
-Approximately 85% of DocSite IDs were able to be matched to a VHCURES member.
-(Note that out-of-state residents and uninsured residents could not be linked between the two data sets).
-The linked data was used to calculate those measures that required both claims data and clinical outcomes data, such as
+For Blueprint practices using the Blueprint Clinical Registry, VHCURES data also were linked to clinical data.
+This linkage was accomplished using fields available in both data sets (e.g., ZIP code of residence, first name, last name, date of birth, and gender).
+Approximately 87% of Blueprint Clinical Registry IDs were successfully matched to a VHCURES member.
+(Note that out-of-state residents and uninsured residents could not be linked between the two data sets.)
+The linked data was used to calculate those measures that required both claims data and clinical outcomes data, such as HbA1c control for patients with diabetes or blood pressure control for patients with hypertension.